Lee Jae Myung: Economic and social policy

 Lee announced his overarching economic policy vision as "Transformative and Fair Growth".
 Lee's view on the Korean economy is that many problems have arisen from the slowdown of economic growth.
 Low growth leads to fewer opportunities for younger generations, causing fiercer competition and social unrest.
 This is especially relevant for Korea, as the rules and institutions that have been designed for a high-growth catch-up economy no longer work well for an advanced economy.

 Lee asserts that the slowdown of economic growth is related to the unfairness and polarization in many areas of the economy: for example, the gap between big monopolies and small and medium-sized enterprises, the differences between platforms and irregular workers, and inequalities in the real estate market.
 Unfair conventions distort people's economic incentives in a way that encourages rent-seeking activities, causing serious inefficiency in resource allocation.

-Another aspect that Lee sees as vital for the Korean economy is recent global trends in technological progress, such as energy and digital transformation, which could cause crises or provide new opportunities depending on policy responses.

 Lee's growth strategy, "Transformative and Fair Growth" comprises a set of policies to make the economy fairer and more transformative.
 Innovations and transformation can be expedited on the basis of right incentives and fairer institutions.
 This strategy includes industrial policies for a "Green New Deal" and digital transformation, education reforms to help people adapt to the new environment, balancing market power among economic entities, measures for fair competition and labour market justice, and social safety nets to share risks related to the transformation.